dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 ## Messaging

-These settings use the [Messaging policy CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-messaging); which also lists the supported Windows editions.
+These settings use the [messaging policy CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-messaging); which also lists the supported Windows editions.

 - **Message sync (mobile only)**: **Block** disables text messages from being backed up and restored, and from syncing messages between Windows devices.
 Disabling helps avoid information being stored on servers outside of the organization's control. **Not configured** (default) allows users to change these settings, and sync their messages.
 - **MMS (mobile only)**: **Block** disables MMS send and receive functionality on the device.
 For enterprises, use this policy to disable MMS on devices as part of the auditing or management requirement. **Not configured** (default) allows MMS send and receive.